wei3hua2/awesome-iohk-papers/sort_by_tags.md

 ### Models of distributed proof generation for ZK-SNARK-based blockchains (2020) [link](https://api.zotero.org/groups/478201/items/G7RSTUAC/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

 We model distributed proof generation for ZK-SNARKs-based blockchains via discrete Markov chains.
 Two different types of proof construction models are considered: those in which all the proofs to be built are independent (they can be considered as leaves on the Merkle tree) and those in which the proofs are located at all nodes of the Merkle tree, and hence form a partially ordered set.

 ---

-## quantum

-### Security Limitations of Classical-Client Delegated Quantum Computing (2020) [link](https://arxiv.org/pdf/2007.01668.pdf)

-Secure delegated quantum computing allows a computationally weak client to outsource an arbitrary quantum computation to an untrusted quantum server in a privacy-preserving manner.
-One of the promising candidates to achieve classical delegation of quantum computation is classical-client remote state preparation (RSP<sub>CC</sub>), where a client remotely prepares a quantum state using a classical channel.
-However, the privacy loss incurred by employing RSP<sub>CC</sub> as a sub-module is unclear.
-In this work, we investigate this question using the Constructive Cryptography framework by Maurer and Renner (ICS'11).
-We first identify the goal of RSP<sub>CC</sub> as the construction of ideal RSP resources from classical channels and then reveal the security limitations of using RSP<sub>CC</sub>.
-First, we uncover a fundamental relationship between constructing ideal RSP resources (from classical channels) and the task of cloning quantum states.
-Any classically constructed ideal RSP resource must leak to the server the full classical description (possibly in an encoded form) of the generated quantum state, even if we target computational security only.
-As a consequence, we find that the realization of common RSP resources, without weakening their guarantees drastically, is impossible due to the no-cloning theorem.
-Second, the above result does not rule out that a specific RSP<sub>CC</sub> protocol can replace the quantum channel at least in some contexts, such as the Universal Blind Quantum Computing (UBQC) protocol of Broadbent et al. (FOCS '09).
-However, we show that the resulting UBQC protocol cannot maintain its proven composable security as soon as RSPCC is used as a subroutine.
-Third, we show that replacing the quantum channel of the above UBQC protocol by the RSP<sub>CC</sub> protocol QFactory of Cojocaru et al. (Asiacrypt '19), preserves the weaker, game-based, security of UBQC.

-### Bitcoin Crypto–Bounties for Quantum Capable Adversaries (2020) [link](https://eprint.iacr.org/2020/186.pdf)

-With the advances in quantum computing taking place over the last few years, researchers have started considering the implications on cryptocurrencies.
-As most digital signature schemes would be impacted, it is somewhat reassuring that transition schemes to quantum resistant signatures are already being considered for Bitcoin.
-In this work, we stress the danger of public key reuse, as it prevents users from recovering their funds in the presence of a quantum enabled adversary despite any transition scheme the developers decide to implement.
-We emphasise this threat by quantifying the damage a functional quantum computer could inflict on Bitcoin (and Bitcoin Cash) by breaking exposed public keys.

-### One-shot Signatures and Applications to Hybrid Quantum/Classical Authentication (2020) [link](https://eprint.iacr.org/2020/107.pdf)

-We define the notion of one-shot signatures, which are signatures where any secret key can be used to sign only a single message, and then self-destructs.
-While such signatures are of course impossible classically, we construct one-shot signatures using quantum no-cloning.
-In particular, we show that such signatures exist relative to a classical oracle, which we can then heuristically obfuscate using known indistinguishability obfuscation schemes.

-We show that one-shot signatures have numerous applications for hybrid quantum/classical cryptographic tasks, where all communication is required to be classical, but local quantum operations are allowed.
-Applications include one-time signature tokens, quantum money with classical communication, decentralized blockchain-less cryptocurrency, signature schemes with unclonable secret keys, non-interactive certifiable min-entropy, and more.
-We thus position one-shot signatures as a powerful new building block for novel quantum cryptographic protocols.

-### The Bitcoin Backbone Protocol Against Quantum Adversaries (2019) [link](https://eprint.iacr.org/2019/1150.pdf)

-Bitcoin and its underlying blockchain protocol have received recently significant attention in the context of building distributed systems as well as from the perspective of the foundations of the consensus problem.
-At the same time, the rapid development of quantum technologies brings the possibility of quantum computing devices from a theoretical concept to an emerging technology.
-Motivated by this, in this work we revisit the formal security of the core of the Bitcoin protocol, called the Bitcoin backbone, under the assumption that the adversary has access to a scalable quantum computer.
-We prove that the protocol’s essential properties stand in the post-quantum setting assuming a suitably bounded Quantum adversary in the Quantum Random Oracle (QRO) model.
-Specifically, our results imply that security can be shown by bounding the quantum queries so that each quantum query is worth O(p<sup>−1/2</sup>) classical ones and that the wait time for safe settlement is expanded by a multiplicative factor of O(p<sup>−1/6</sup>), where p is the probability of success of a single classical query to the protocol’s underlying hash function.

----